phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6.md

   </details>
   </br>

-You can leave the terminal with serial port open, and follow the next steps.
+You can leave the terminal with the serial port open, and follow the next steps.

 ## Flashing the Phoenix-RTOS system image